Academic Catalog

 5. Comparison of social, political, economic, and religious aspects of native civilizations

-C. Exploration and Encounter
+3. Exploration and encounter

 1. Iberian background and early exploration